The Foreign Name Struggle Is Real

 Yesterday was my post telling parents to quit naming their kids stupidly.
-It turned out to be EPIC, with 300 comments on it and counting (record for this blog).
-And y’all might have made my site crash for a good hour yesterday with ratchetness.
+It turned out to be EPIC, with 300 comments on it (now: 600) and counting (record for this blog).
+And y’all might have made my site crash for a good hour yesterday with foolery.
 Folks acted UP in those comments.
 I spent way too much of my day being horrified and outraged.
 Then I ran fresh out of outrage and cackled endlessly.
 The comments of that post win the internets.

 I sound elitist, and for this purpose, I’m perfectly fine with it.